vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tko-aws-airgap.md

 ## <a id=prepEnv> </a> Prepare an Internet-Restricted Environment

-Before you can deploy management clusters and Tanzu Kubernetes clusters in an internet-restricted environment, you need to prepare the environment.
+Before you can deploy management clusters and Tanzu Kubernetes clusters in an Internet-restricted environment, you need to prepare the environment.
 Follow the instructions in [Prepare an Internet-Restricted Environment](https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/1.5/vmware-tanzu-kubernetes-grid-15/GUID-mgmt-clusters-airgapped-environments.html).

 ## <a id=install-tkg></a> Deploy a Tanzu Kubernetes Grid Management Cluster